redips/Stack/docs/cookbook/ddd_architecture/grid.md

     private function getChoices(): array
     {
         // We do not have any findAuthorsQuery
-        // Authors are stored on the Book resource
+        // Authors are stored in the Book resource
         $models = $this->queryBus->ask(new FindBooksQuery());

         $choices = [];